vatpac-technology/sops/docs/controller-skills/milkrun.md

 ### Line Up
 It is best practice for ADC to line-up aircraft on the runway as soon as possible, ie, as soon as the landing aircraft has passed them, or as soon as the departing aircraft has started to roll.
 This minimises time spent waiting for aircraft to taxi in to position, and potentially cause gaps in the sequence and/or go-arounds.

+!!! suggestion
+    Appending the phrase "Be ready immediate" to the end of a line up instruction can ensure the pilot has all checklists completed, and is ready to commence takeoff roll as soon as the clearance is given.
+This reduces airborne delays, and potential go-around situations

 ## TMA
 In theory, aircraft should already be nicely sequenced when they enter your airspace, however, this is not always the case.
 There can also be additional aircraft that come in from other directions that need to be added to the sequence, which can make things challenging.